 What Do You Do with A Dead Tree?

 Dead trees growing near a building or any other installation and deemed hazardous need to be removed especially before the rainy season.
-You can sell the logs from the dry trunk and branches as wood to a tree or lumber company in your location or turn it into firewood.
+You can sell the logs from the dry trunk and branches as wood to a tree or lumber company in your location or turn them into firewood.

 However, dead trees growing in the wild and not posing any danger to humans can be left alone as they still support local ecosystems.
 Birds, bees, and other animals tend to create their shelter in the hollows of dead tree trunks in the wild so removing them would interfere with their habitat.